spaceconcordia/rocketry-performance/documentation/drag_model.md

 \end{cases}
 \end{equation}

-For perpendicular orientation of the fin edges to air flow, the stagnation pressure defined in Equation \ref{eq_stagnation_pressure_blunk_cylinder} is used.
+For perpendicular orientation of the fin edges to air flow, the stagnation pressure defined in Equation \ref{eq_stagnation_pressure_blunt_cylinder} is used.

 $$
 \dfrac{q_{stag}}{q} =